Reliable Methods to Treat Postpartum Depression in Colorado Springs And Englewood

 Your body and mind undergo many changes throughout your pregnancy and afterwards.
 While it is natural to experience the “baby blues” for a few days after childbirth, you may have postpartum depression if symptoms do not dissipate after 2 weeks.

 “Postpartum” literally means the time after childbirth.
 Postpartum depression (PPD) is a serious mental illness that affects roughly one in nine new mothers.
 Many describe postpartum depression symptoms as being more intense versions of “baby blues,” and your symptoms may eventually interfere with your ability to care for your baby and manage other tasks.
-The variability in symptoms can make it challenging to treat PPD in Colorado Springs and across the world.
+The variability in symptoms can make it challenging to treat PPD in Colorado Springs, South Denver, and across the world.
 That said, some of the most common symptoms of PPD include:

 - Depressed mood

 - Severe mood swings

 - Overwhelming fatigue

 - Sever anxiety or panic attacks